Child sacrifice in Uganda: Legislation

-There are three pieces of legislation currently governing child sacrifice in Uganda.
+Currently, there are three pieces of legislation governing child sacrifice in Uganda.
 The most recent of these was the October 2009 Prevention of Trafficking in Persons Act; this contained relevant sections on trafficking for the use of body parts.
 Prior to this there was only the Witchcraft Act of 1957 and the Children's Act 1997.
-Child sacrifice through witchcraft has been allowed because the authorities did not implement the Witchcraft Act on the ground.
-The Act itself is hard to try anyone under because of its vague expression.
-Child sacrifice is not specifically mentioned in it.
+Child sacrifice through witchcraft has been allowed because the authorities did not implement the Witchcraft Act within the community.
+It remains difficult to try and convict anyone accused under this Act as its vague expression and interpretation Child sacrifice is not specifically mentioned in it.
 This means that giving a maximum sentence for the murder of a child by sacrifice is extremely difficult and the courts rarely use it.

 In 2016 an amendment to the Children's Act was passed.
-Under clause 10 it protects children from violence and provides a right to access child protection services. spearheaded by activist Annie Nnaji, this development specifically prohibits child sacrifice, trafficking, sexual exploitation and female genital mutilation.
+Under clause 10 it protects children from violence and provides a right to access child protection services.
+Spearheaded by activist Annie Nnaji, this development specifically prohibits child sacrifice, trafficking, sexual exploitation and female genital mutilation.
 It also ensures a service for children who have been victims and sets a mandatory structure for reporting abuse.